carcagi/pdf-text-extract/README.md

 **Make it Work**

 Just clone this script, have the packages installed and run it passing the pdf file as argument.
+I recommend using a virtual environment to prevent lots global installed packages.

-Usage with the sample pdf:
+**Usage with the sample pdf:**

 ```
 python3 pdf-text-extract.py sv600_m_automatic.pdf
 ```

+This script is distributed as it is, use at your own risk.